syncfusion-content/asp.net-core-docs/aspnet-core/ReportWriter/Getting-Started.md

 {% endhighlight %}

-This is an example page to invoke the WebAPI from client for the above sample codes,
+This is an example page to invoke the Web API from client for the above sample codes,

 {% highlight CSHTML %}
     @{Html.BeginForm("Pdf", "Home", FormMethod.Post);